Artvin: Places of interest

 The surrounding countryside offers many places for climbing, trekking and rafting.

 Events

 Artvin is known for the Caucasus (Kafkas in Turkish) Culture and Arts Festival, a celebration that takes place at the Kafkasör plateau every year.
 The most famous event is the bull wrestling which draws many local and international visitors.

 Climate

-Artvin, unlike most of the coastal Black Sea Region of Turkey, has a Warm-summer Mediterranean climate (Csb) under the Köppen classification, bordering very closely on an Oceanic climate (Cfb), with the wettest winter month, December, having nearly 3 times the amount of precipitation as the driest summer month, August, which is the prime classifier for a dry-summer climate in the Köppen system.
-It has a warm summer oceanic climate (Dob) according to the Trewartha classification system.
+Artvin has an Oceanic climate (Cfb) under the Köppen classification.
+It also has a warm summer oceanic climate (Dob) according to the Trewartha classification system.